Performance Results

 (Seconds per Nautical Mile)

-There eight (8) outputs charts defining the race results between the aluminum version of 'Lighting Strike' designated as (Boat A), while the steel versions of 'Lighting Strike' is designated as Boat B).
+There eight (8) outputs charts defining the race results between the aluminum version of 'Lighting Strike' designated as (Boat A), and the steel versions of 'Lighting Strike' designated as Boat B).

 Understanding the Velocity Prediction Charts: